Neanderthal: Range

 The Neanderthals were the first human species to permanently occupy Europe.
 While pre-Neanderthals are mostly identified around Western Europe, classic Neanderthals are recorded across Europe as well as Southwest and Central Asia, up to the Altai Mountains in southern Siberia.
 Pre- and early Neanderthals seem to have continuously occupied only France, Spain, and Italy, although some appear to have moved out of this "core-area" to form temporary settlements eastward (without leaving Europe).
 Nonetheless, southwestern France has the highest density of sites for pre- and classic Neanderthals.

-The southernmost find was recorded at Shuqba Cave, Levant; reports of Neanderthals from the North African Jebel Irhoud and Haua Fteah have been reidentified as H. sapiens.
+The southernmost find was recorded at Shuqba Cave, Palestine; reports of Neanderthals from the North African Jebel Irhoud and Haua Fteah have been reidentified as H. sapiens.
 Their easternmost presence is recorded at Denisova Cave, Siberia 85°E; the southeast Chinese Maba Man, a skull, shares several physical attributes with Neanderthals, although these may be the result of convergent evolution rather than Neanderthals extending their range to the Pacific Ocean.
 The northernmost bound is generally accepted to have been 55°N, with unambiguous sites known between 50–53°N, but this is difficult to assess because glacial advances destroy most human remains.
 Middle Palaeolithic artefacts have been found up to 60°N on the Russian plains, but these are more likely attributed to modern humans.